coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 ----------
 ​

-# questions
+7
 -- onboarding

-## 1 profile
+### Create a new user
 - What is your first name?
 - What is your last name?
 - What is your date of birth?

-- What is your role within your family?
-	a. child
-	b. parent
-	c. other: .....
+### Create a new group
+- Select the type of group.
+- Add a contact to this group.
+- Select your relationship to this Contact
+- Select the contacts that live in your household?

-## family profile - filled by initiator
+### Start the study - initiator
-*with the goal of having a better idea of their family dynamic.*

-- how many people does your household consist of?
+- Why did you join this study?
-- What motivated you as a family to participate in this study?
+- What would you like to take away from this study?
-- How did you introduce the study to your family members?
+- Describe your current online communicative patterns within the family.
-- How would you describe your communicative patterns within the family?
+- Describe your current offline communicative patterns within the family.
-- What do you sometimes find difficult to discuss with each other?
+- What topics do you find difficult to discuss with each other?
-- Do you experience that your family members use a form of hand gestures, while they talk?
-- What do you like to do together?
+- What activities do you like to do together?
-- What apps do you use to communicate amongst each other?
+- What apps do you use to talk to each other?
-- Do all family members have a mobile(smart)phone?
+- Which family members don't have a smartphone?
-	- yes
-	- no:
-		- ... these family members do
-		- .. these family members don't because:
+- Which family members have a smartphone?

-## chat app questionnaire - filled by phone holders
-*with the goal of knowing how the users interact with apps and possible plugins*
+- Scan this QR Code to register's this phone for the private testing app.
+- Enter the Code on the mobile, on the screen, to confirm this member.

+### start the study - all
 - Which apps do you use on your phone the most?
 - Which apps do you use to talk to your friends?
 - In which app do you talk to your family?
 - What do you find difficult about the apps you now use to talk to your family?
-	- why?

 ## initial state questionnaire
 *with the goal of observing how they experience their communication patterns.
 How they see signing as an integration within their communication style.*